ws-cd/ws-cd.github.io/docs/quick_start/flow.md

 ## Create a Flow

-The flow asks for the user' email address and his question and then generates a ticket.
+The flow asks for the user's email address and his question and then generates a ticket.

 ![img.png](/assets/images/quick_start/flow/flow-01.png)